verdaccio/website/docs/config.md

 > You can specify HTTP/1.1 server keep alive timeout in seconds for incomming connections.
 A value of 0 makes the http server behave similarly to Node.js versions prior to 8.0.0, which did not have a keep-alive timeout.
 WORKAROUND: Through given configuration you can workaround following issue https://github.com/verdaccio/verdaccio/issues/301.
-Set to 0 in case 60 is not enought.
+Set to 0 in case 60 is not enough.

 ```yaml
 server: